-In the aftermath of the rejection of #HERO, Jonathan Boniface puts forward his view that whilst public figures such as Beyoncé cannot be held responsible for the failure of such movements, they should still be subject to scrutiny for their failure to act.
+In the aftermath of the rejection of #HERO, Jon B puts forward his view that whilst public figures such as Beyoncé cannot be held responsible for the failure of such movements, they should still be subject to scrutiny for their failure to act.

 Earlier this week, I suddenly became aware that my Twitter feed had entered a meltdown of ‘Hunger Games’ proportions.
 All kinds of strange statements were flying around about Beyoncé, who appeared to have ‘failed LGBT people’ in some strange manner.
 On the other hand, many POC were rallying to support Beyoncé, claiming that white people, especially white cis gay men, were exploiting an opportunity to attack a WOC.
 Indeed, statements went so far as to claim that white people simply didn’t have any right to comment on intersectionality because, being white, they didn’t understand it.
 So which was it?
 Was Beyoncé some sort of awful ‘traitor’, or were white cis gay men exploiting an opportunity to express their latent racism and exert privilege?